 Additionally, Evans is the author of eight books and hundreds of articles, which have helped to advance the field of Renaissance Studies.
 Over the years, he has earned numerous research fellowships and has served as an editor for several journals and more than 40 books.
 His research has focused on Ben Johnson and the Renaissance.
 In 1993, while conducting research at the Yale library, Evans recovered the lost Renaissance author Martha Moulsworth, a discovery that garnered the attention of the Alabama Humanities Foundation and the inclusion of her poem in two of Norton’s anthologies of literature.
 Evans’ scholarly research has since expanded to include the works of Kate Chopin, Flannery O’Connor, Harper Lee, and, most recently, Ralph Ellison.

-Evans will receive the Eugene Current-Garcia Award March 6, 2020, at the Monroeville Literary Festival.
+Evans will be receive the Eugene Current-Garcia Award March 6, 2020, at the Monroeville Literary Festival.